Fawziya20/Bullockcart-Creation/README.md

 To creat a scene of moving Bullockcart.

 ### Procedure:
-1.Start the process by creating a rectanlge and extruding it.
-2.Make side fences and combine all of them.
+1.Start the process by creating a rectanlge and extruding it.\n 2.Make side fences and combine all of them.
 3.select all the elements to make the cart and group them into one.
 4.Make the extending rods which will be used to connect to the bull.